mirzemehdi/BMPWatermark/README.md

 - Some characters are not supported by theMorse code.
 Supported characters are letters from A-Z or a-z, numbers from 0-9, ”+” and ”:”.
 In all other text inputs it will give an error

-### message.
+### Message:

 - The image file should be given in BMP format.
 In other case it will give an error message.
 - If the position is not given in a range of possible values for x,y an error will appear.
-The value for thexshould be less than width and value of y should be less thanheight of the BMPimage.
+The value for the x should be less than width and value of y should be less than height of the BMPimage.

-### References
+## References

 *https://en.wikipedia.org/wiki/Digital_watermarking*